-Our focus here at State of Liberty is sustainable wellbeing, I believe your environment can have a huge impact on your ability to achieve this.
+Our focus here at State of Liberty is sustainable wellbeing, we believe your environment can have a huge impact on your ability to achieve this.

 Spaces can be transformed to support and nourish us.
 De-cluttering unwanted and unused belongings or cleaning and adding fresh flowers can change the atmosphere completely, helping us move from feeling stuck and overwhelmed to feeling light and inspired.